Add Custom Attributes

 Options for seller_visibility

-The seller_visibility field controls whether the custom attribute appears in the UI of Square products, such as the Square Point of Sale application or the Square Dashboard:
+The seller_visibility field controls whether the custom attribute definition and value appear in the UI of Square products, such as the Square Point of Sale application or the Square Dashboard:

-• SELLER_VISIBILITY_READ_WRITE_VALUES - Sellers can search and edit the custom attribute.
-For example, an application can define a custom attribute definition and set seller_visibility to SELLER_VISIBILITY_READ_WRITE_VALUES.
-This way, sellers are able to write values of the custom attribute and read them from the Square Dashboard.
-Sellers can also search for this custom attribute, which might be useful for storing data for which the seller is intended to be the source of truth.
+• SELLER_VISIBILITY_READ_WRITE_VALUES - Sellers can search for and edit the custom attribute.
+For example, an application can set a custom attribute definition with seller_visibility set to SELLER_VISIBILITY_READ_WRITE_VALUES.
+This allows sellers to read and write the custom attribute values from the Square Dashboard.
+Sellers can also search for this custom attribute, which is useful for storing important data.

 • SELLER_VISIBILITY_HIDDEN - Sellers cannot see custom attribute definitions or the associated values.